TheRedNet/audiomanager/README.md

-XtouchVM.py is the script handling the XTouch and Voicemeeter.
+XtouchVM.py is the script handling the XTouch Voicemeeter interface.
 Start to connect voicemeeter to the xtouch

 XTouchLib.py is a Library for interacting with the X-Touch in MC mode over Midi